Supplier of Sodium Sulfide from Turkey and Dubai UAE

 Safety Considerations

-- Ventilation: Ensure workspace airflow to prevent H₂S gas accumulation.
+- Ventilation: Ensure adequate airflow to prevent H₂S accumulation

-- First Aid: Flush skin/eyes with water for 15 minutes; seek medical help if exposed
+- First Aid: In case of contact, rinse affected areas with water for at least 15 minutes and seek medical attention

 Why Choose Sodium Sulfide?